 - 1. Contributions only apply where the development is located in the catchment of a school that is projected to exceed 90% capacity; taking school rolls and new development allocated within the LDP into account.
 Up to date school capacities are provided in the Developer Contributions School Capacities Planning Guidance. - 2.
 The cost per unit for each different school has been calculated using the processes set out in tables A, B and C below. - 3.
 Note that once the cost per unit has been determined a percentage payment for the number of bedrooms per property in the development needs to be applied (see relevant section of Table 1 Housing Development in the main body of this document). - 4.
 The relevant school catchment areas for each development site can be accessed via the interactive mapping system on the Council's website. - 5.
 When determining whether or not a contribution is required consideration will be given to both non-denominational and denominational schools at primary and secondary level.
-The tables in the schools capacity guidance set out whether or not each school is projected to exceed 90% capacity for the 2026/27 academic year.
-Where possible the tables will be updated annually to ensure that the information is as up to date as possible.
-The interim updates will apply only to undecided planning applications. - 6.
+The tables in the schools capacity guidance set out whether or not each school is projected to exceed 90% capacity - 6.
+Note also that LDP2 designates land at both Westerhill and Kirkintilloch Gateway as mixed use regeneration areas that are likely to include the provision of new housing.
+In the event that housing is provided on either of these sites this would be factored into updates to the tables in the schools capacity guidance. - 7.
 Where a school is marked 'yes' a contribution towards additional capacity at that school will be required.
 In the case of windfall developments of over 25 units, that have not been anticipated and considered in the LDP, a school being marked as no contribution required does not completely rule out the need for a contribution.
 In such circumstances contact should be made with the Planning Service as soon as possible to establish if the proposed development could have an additional impact upon the capacity of any of the relevant local schools thus potentially requiring a contribution.
-This is to allow the Council to consider whether or not the proposal would materially change the capacity assessment which has been undertaken using factors known at the time including allocations in the Local Development Plan and the Housing Land Audit. - 7.
-Capacity at schools will be calculated using the Council Procedure Manual's for Primary and Secondary Schools Capacity published in 2023. - 8.
+This is to allow the Council to consider whether or not the proposal would materially change the capacity assessment which has been undertaken using factors known at the time including allocations in the Local Development Plan and the Housing Land Audit. - 8.
+Capacity at schools will be calculated using the Council Procedure Manual's for Primary and Secondary Schools Capacity published in 2023. - 9.
 Note that the pressures on school infrastructure are dynamic and that the Council has recently upgraded some of the estate, and continues to do so.
-Any decisions regarding the school estate are made taking all known factors into account at the time of making the decision and the outcome of such decision(s) does not prejudice the need for contributions. - 9.
+Any decisions regarding the school estate are made taking all known factors into account at the time of making the decision and the outcome of such decision(s) does not prejudice the need for contributions. - 10.
 The contribution will be spent on projects to increase capacity at each school affected by the associated development through one of the following: